linux-system-roles/snapshot/README.md

 ### snapshot_lvm_percent_space_required

-This is required for check and snapshot actions.
+This is required for check and snapshot actions if not using sets.

 See the LVM man page for lvcreate with the -s (snapshot) and -L (size) options.
 The snapshot role will ensure that there is at least snapshot_lvm_percent_space_required